Skip to Content

 Tip

-The configure file can be generated as described in Generate a Recipe and/or a Configure File.
-The specific Recipe ID can be found using the List All Recipes command above.
+The configure file can be generated as described in Generate a recipe and/or a configure file.
+The specific Recipe ID can be found using the List all recipes command above.

 Lists deployed Citizen Integrator recipes.
 You can show either all deployed recipes or (optionally) limit the list to a specific environment by passing the environment ID.
 The ID, name, and author for each deployed recipe will be returned.